forgotten-pillar/fp-notes/content/doctrine/great-controversy/The Order of Heaven - By the Bible.md

 > [!important] "I was set up from everlasting, from the beginning"
 > How can Christ be from everlasting (eternal), and yet from the beginning?
 This is mathematically contradicting each other.
-Regardless of that, we have to accept this notion, by the authority of the Word of God. [[The Beginning Problem|Christ is eternal, yet the Bible speaks of a “beginning.”]]
+Regardless of that, we have to accept this notion, by the authority of the Word of God. [[the-beginning-problem|Christ is eternal, yet the Bible speaks of a “beginning.”]]
 He is begotten in the express image of the Father's person.

 Paul quotes [Psalm 2](https://www.biblegateway.com/passage/?search=Psalm+2&version=KJV) in his sermon in [Acts 13](https://www.biblegateway.com/passage/?search=Acts+13&version=KJV) to confirm the fact that Christ is the Son of God, and that His resurrection is *the most powerful evidence in support of this fact*.